Kimbra Album Reviews

 2014, 6/10

 There’s a lot to take in the cut and paste of The Golden Echo, but there are some immediate, pop-oriented tracks.
-The album’s first single, ’90s Music’, is gimmicky, but it’s followed by a brace of poppy, accessible singles.
-The rhythmic, harmonised ‘Carolina’ is my favourite piece here, ‘Goldmine’ is quirky and endearing, and ‘Miracle’ is a straightforward piece of R&B. The record drags more in the second half as the slower, more contemplative tracks are less suited to the dense sound, but ‘Madhouse’ is fun and ‘As You Are’ is left relatively low-key and simple.
+The album’s first single, ’90s Music’, is gimmicky.
+But it’s followed by a brace of poppy, accessible singles.
+The rhythmic, harmonised ‘Carolina’ is my favourite piece here, ‘Goldmine’ is quirky and endearing, and ‘Miracle’ is a straightforward piece of R&B. The record drags in the second half.
+The slower, more contemplative tracks are less suited to the dense sound, but ‘Madhouse’ is fun and ‘As You Are’ is left relatively low-key and simple.

-It’s over-stuffed and over-stretched, and requires work on the part of the listener, but The Golden Echo is often interesting, a valiant partial success.
+It’s over-stuffed, over-stretched, and requires work on the listener’s part, but The Golden Echo is often interesting, a valiant partial success.

 Primal Heart